Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 The purpose of this assignment is to get some practice with map, and reduce.
 You'll practice with filter in a future assignment.

-Another purpose of this assignment is to set up the date that will be used in the following assignment.
+Another purpose of this assignment is to organize data that will be used in later in the assignment.

 Last, the assignment will look at using modules in JS and using `import`, `from`, `export`, and `default`.
 You'll usde these to control the scope of code you write while limiting code that you share with other modules.